["trends"]

 Three Hurrican Cocktails on a tray

-The Hurricane cocktail is another of the classic tiki cocktails that include both light and dark rum.
-Pick a top-drawer one from the aged Maison La Mauny range, Signature Appleton Estate, or the Trois Rivières collection from Martinique.
+The Hurricane cocktail is another of the classic tiki cocktails that includes both light and dark rum.
+Pick a top-drawer one from the aged Maison La Mauny range (opens in new window), Signature Appleton Estate (opens in new window), or the Trois Rivières collection (opens in new window) from Martinique.
 The duo of rums is mixed with fresh orange and passion fruit juice, a dash of simple syrup and grenadine, and a good squeeze of lime to bring it all together!
 Make sure you honour the name and pour it in a hurricane glass for all the island vibes.

 Learn more: The 10 Best Beach Cocktails to Sip this Summer